vdaas/vald/docs/tutorial/vald-agent-standalone-on-k8s.md

 ## Deploy Vald Agent Standalone on Kubernetes Cluster

 This chapter will show you how to deploy a standalone Vald Agent using Helm and run it on your Kubernetes cluster. <br>
-This chapter uses [NGT](https://github.com/yahoojapan/ngt) as Vald Agent to perform vector insertion operation, indexing and searching operations.<br>
+This chapter uses [NGT](https://github.com/yahoojapan/ngt) as Vald Agent to perform vector insertion operation, indexing, and searching operations.<br>

 1. Clone the repository